THE CLOUD FOR APIS: 2022 IN REVIEW

 Most services studied are of very good quality with CASC score of 9.00 or over, which indicates excellent performance over 2020-2022.

-Performance in 2022 was very similar to 2020.
+API Performance in 2022 was very similar to 2020.
 In both years, only 4% of services had CASC scores between 7.00 and 7.99, which indicates significant issues that need attention.
-The consistency of quality over three years might indicate that a plateau in API service performance has been reached or that investment in infrastructure has been curtailed because of uncertainties around the global COVID-19 pandemic and the geopolitical situation.
+The consistency of quality over three years might indicate that a plateau in API performance has been reached or that investment in infrastructure has been curtailed because of uncertainties around the global COVID-19 pandemic and the geopolitical situation.

 Latency